Flame1994/workflow/README.md

 ### Description
 This package provides a way for generating workflow definitions & workflows from those definitions.

+For an example project on how this works visit the [workflow-example](https://github.com/Flame1994/workflow-example) github page.

 ### Installation

 Require this package with Composer using the following command: